Skip to Content

 The importance of having a seed-to-sale software solution in place with built-in, easy to configure, user-friendly eCommerce capabilities has never been greater.
 Today, new data reports, including one issued by the Ontario Cannabis Store, are proving that online sales are soaring, with medical cannabis and edibles sales volumes still on the rise.

-To meet the increased demand of eCommerce sales, licence holders may look to acquire a medical sales licence, or focus more on growing their current medical sales program.
 But how do you do that if your current seed-to-sale software doesn’t facilitate medical sales tracking, an online store, shipping, payments, and everything else that comes with eCommerce, combined with the complexities of Health Canada regulations?

 Read our article on the three most common cannabis eCommerce platforms and find the best fit for your business.